Cancer treatment and hair loss

 If you have lost your hair:

-- gentle massage and moisturising of the scalp can be invigorating and reduce flaky areas
+- gentle massage and moisturising of the scalp using a non-perfumed lotion or emollient can help reduce flaky areas

-- protect your scalp from the sun with sunscreen or a scarf or hat
+- protect your scalp from the sun with sunscreen, a scarf or hat

-- you may like to wear a soft cap or beanie to keep your head warm as having no hair or less hair can make you feel cold.
+- you may like to wear a soft cap, beanie or turban to keep your head warm

 If your scalp is sensitive and your hair is thin: